-- 1. Identify a Committee Chair - 2.
-Work with Committee Chair to select a topic for paper and identify other Committee Members - 3.
-Develop proposal with Committee Chair and submit proposal to Committee for approval - 4.
-After proposal is approved by committee, submit IRB application for conducting research involving human subjects with Committee Chair.

-- 5. After receiving IRB approval, collect data and analyze. - 6.
-Schedule oral defense of study. - After successful defense of study, make any needed corrections/edits and follow the instructions for Submission of Thesis/Dissertation to ProQuest available in the Field Study, Thesis and Dissertation Manual.
+- 1. Identify a Committee Chair. - 2.
+Work with the Committee Chair to select a topic for the paper and identify other Committee Members. - 3.
+Develop a proposal with the Committee Chair and submit it to the Committee for approval. - 4.
+After the committee approves the proposal, submit an IRB application to conduct research involving human subjects with the committee chair. - 5.
+After receiving IRB approval, collect data and analyze. - 6.
+Schedule oral defense of study. - 7.
+After successfully defending the study, make any needed corrections/edits and follow the instructions for Submission of Thesis/Dissertation to ProQuest, available in the Field Study, Thesis, and Dissertation Manual.
 This must be completed prior to graduation and degree conferral.